 - describe key historical events that led to the creation of our national anthem.

-- demonstrate their understanding of the U.S. national anthem and the meaning the song and the flag have for them personally.
+- demonstrate their understanding of the U.S. national anthem and the significance that the song and the American flag have for them personally.

 This project meets the following Common Core English Language Arts Standards for grades 3-5.